fullcalendar/fullcalendar-docs/_docs-v4/event-model/eventDataTransform.md

 This function is **not** called for the [addEvent](Calendar-addEvent) method.

-If you want to receive a non-standard root object from your event sources that is *not* an array, use [eventRootDataTransform](eventRootDataTransform).
+If you want to receive a non-standard root object from your event sources that is *not* an array, return a value from your [eventSourceSuccess](eventSourceSuccess) callback.